Search Term Reports Are a Profit System, Not a Cleanup Task

 Profit Comes From Making Review Repeatable

-AdgOptz is designed around repeatable review.
+AdgOptz is designed around that repeatable review layer.
 The goal is to help SEM teams move from raw query data to clear actions without losing control over judgment, approvals, or performance context.
+A search term report becomes a profit system when every important row can be connected to intent, evidence, action, and follow-up measurement.

 How To Do It